Archway, London

 Archway is an area of north London, England, in the London Borough of Islington 3.8 mi north of Charing Cross.
-It straddles the A1 and is named after a former local landmark, the high, single-arched Archway Bridge which crossed the road to the north.
-It has a modern commercial hub around Vantage Point (formerly Archway Tower) and Archway tube station.
+It straddles the A1 and its name is an early synonym for "tunnel", which is what the Highgate Archway Company set out to build.
+The tunnel collapsed during construction and was replaced by a very short tunnel (Highgate Archway) and a viaduct above it for Hornsey Lane.
+This dual structure was replaced in 1900 by Archway Bridge.
+The area has a modern commercial hub around Vantage Point (formerly Archway Tower) and Archway tube station.